The new withholding tax regime in Switzerland

 • The Swiss company bears the wage costs or should bear the wage costs economically.

-According to circular no. 45, the essential characteristics of the concept of employer are the right to the work results or to the work performance as well as the right to issue instructions.
+According to Circular Letter No. 45, the essential characteristics of the concept of employer are the rights to the results of the work and the right to issue instructions.

 As a rule, the existence of de facto employer status is only examined in the case of postings to Switzerland of more than three months within a twelve-month period.